executablebooks/github-activity/docs/use.md

 Here are the rules we follow for finding a list of contributors within a time window.
 A contributor is anyone who has:

-- Contributed to a PR merged in that window (includes opening, merging, committing, commenting, or committing)
+- Contributed to a PR merged in that window (includes opening, merging, committing, or commenting)
 - Commented on >= 2 issues that weren't theirs
 - Commented >= 6 times on any one issue
 - Known bot accounts are generally not considered contributors